Country corridor · United States to DIFC · Private-client channel

 United States to the Dubai International Financial Centre.

-For US family-enterprise principals, US operating-group leadership, and US private-client coordinators arriving inside the DIFC private-client channel where the local register expects family-office governance, QFZP positioning, and Big-Four-adjacent commercial fluency, not US-procurement vocabulary.
+For US family-enterprise owners, US operating-group leadership, and US private-client coordinators arriving inside the DIFC private-client channel where the local buyer expectations expects family-office governance, QFZP positioning, and Big-Four-adjacent commercial fluency, not US-procurement vocabulary.

 The US group arriving in DIFC.